jamiewho/Cat-Girl/readme.md

 - %user - Gets user info
 - %wallpaper - Generates a wallpaper
 - %rusherhack - Gives you access to the famous 2b2t client rusherhack
+- %list - Shows all the servers what the bot is in

 ### Roleplay Commands
 - %kiss